10 Practical Examples of Linux Cal/NCal command for Beginners

 10. How to display Julian calendar and Julian days?

 Both cal and ncal are pretty useful if your work involves using calendars on the command line.
-The ncal command is slightly better than cal when it comes to features (or command line options).
+The ncal command is slightly better than cal when it comes to features (or command-line options).
 Do try out all the examples mentioned here, and when in doubt, refer to the commands' man page.
 The commands in this tutorial have been tested on Ubuntu and Debian Linux, but they will work in the same way on other distributions like CentOS too.